mmmorris1975/aws-runas/README.md

 If necessary, the ARN for an MFA token can be provided via the `-M` command line option.

     $ aws-runas [-M mfa serial] arn:aws:iam::1234567890:role/my-role terraform plan

+## Building

+### Build Requirements

+Developed and tested using the go 1.10 tool chain, aws-sdk-go v1.13.25, and kingpin.v2 v2.2.6 *NOTE* This project uses the (currently) experimental `dep` dependency manager.
+See https://github.com/golang/dep for details.

+### Build Steps

+A Makefile is now included with the source code, and executing the default target via the `make` command should install all dependent libraries and make the executable for your platform (or platform of choice if the GOOS and GOARCH env vars are set)

 ## Contributing